MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 - `deleteAllPolicies` is clearing the policy map in a single atomic operation
 - `updatePolicyResult` is first getting the policy from its name then is verifying its result.
 Also if this is not a single operation and a deletion can occur in between, this is not a problem because in this case the serialized view of the events would be that the deletion occurred after the update of the result, without side effects because the update of the result does not operate on the map but only on an object that is stored inside it, and can be safely removed from the map preventing other threads to reach this policy that still exist for the thread that is handling the update
 - `verifyResultOnTheFly` is first validating the references contained in the policy (nffg, src, dst) and then verifying the result.
 Since the referenced nffg cannot be deleted (or updated) the data are still valid also if these operations are not performed atomically

+#### Preponing the put in the NFFGs map with respect to the communication with neo4j

+The method `storeNffg` seems to act in a strange way: first it inserts the NFFG into the map (by checking the constraints) then it handles the storage of nodes inside neo4j service.
+This has some consequences:

+- the communication with neo4j could fail: the creator of the NFFG will receive a 500
+- some GET could read the NFFG before its node are stored inside neo4j: this is not a problem because the NFFG data won't change
+- some GET could read a NFFG that whose nodes have not been uploaded correctly to neo4j: those clients won't detect any problems until they want to test some policies
+- some policies could refer this NFFG, and no errors will be detected

+When some policies referring this NFFG will be requested an update, the check on the completeness of the storage inside neo4j is performed (because the `getId` method of the `NffgStorage` class is synchronized and checks the flags of the status).
+The possible situations are:

+- the NFFG was successfully uploaded to neo4j: the ids will be retrieved and the verification of reachability will take place
+- the NFFG was not successfully uploaded to neo4j: the `getId` will return `null` and the verification won't be executed
+- the NFFG is still being uploaded to neo4j: the `getId` will wait for the end of the operation (success or fail):
+  - on success it will proceed as above
+  - on fail it will stop as above

+The advantages of this solution are:

+- there is no need of synchronization because the operation done on the map is a single `putIfAbsent` instead of doing a `containsKey` then after the neo4j communication doing the `put`
+- avoiding the synchronization, more than a single `storeNffg` can be executed in parallel without unwanted race conditions.
+Since the communication with neo4j could take a lot of time (some seconds for a huge NFFG), this would kill the performances.

+#### Considering the deletion of NFFGs (not required but implemented)

 Considering also the deletion, the modifications done are the following: